wagtail-packages/wagtail-qrcode/README.md

 ![Alt text](docs/sample.jpg?raw=true "Title")

+## Features

-The generated QR Code is saved as an EPS document that can be printed then scanned and will link to the page via the page ID
+- The generated QR Code is saved as an EPS document that can be printed then scanned and will link to the page via the page ID

-You can download the generated QR code and use it in printed advertising like posters, postcards, banners, beer mats and more.
+- You can download the generated QR code and use it in printed advertising like posters, postcards, banners, beer mats and more.

-When saving a draft or publishing a page you can add a one-time email address to send the qr-code to as an attachment.
+- When saving a draft or publishing a page you can add a one-time email address to send the qr-code to as an attachment.

 ## Installation